American Indian Movement: 1973 Wounded Knee Incident

 In addition to the problems of violence in the border towns, many traditional people at the Pine Ridge Indian Reservation were unhappy with the government of Richard Wilson, elected in 1972.
 When their effort to impeach him in February 1973 failed, they met to plan protests and action.
 Many people on the reservation were unhappy about its longstanding poverty and failures of the federal government to live up to its treaties with Indian nations.
 The women elders encouraged the men to act.
 On February 27, 1973, about 300 Oglala Lakota and AIM activists went to the hamlet of Wounded Knee for their protest.
-It developed into a 71-day siege, with the FBI cordoning off the area by using US Marshals and later National Guard units.
+It developed into a 71-day siege, with the FBI cordoning off the area by using U.S. Marshals and later National Guard units.
 The occupation was symbolically held at the site of the 1890 Wounded Knee Massacre.
 The Oglala Lakota demanded a revival of treaty negotiations to begin to correct relations with the federal government, the respect of their sovereignty, and the removal of Wilson from office.
 The American Indians occupied the Sacred Heart Church, the Gildersleeve Trading Post and numerous homes of the village.
 Although periodic negotiations were held between AIM spokesman and U.S. government negotiators, gunfire occurred on both sides.
-A US Marshal, Lloyd Grimm, was wounded severely and paralyzed.
+A U.S. Marshal, Lloyd Grimm, was wounded severely and paralyzed.
 In April, a Cherokee from North Carolina and a Lakota AIM member were shot and killed.
 The elders ended the occupation then.

 For about a month afterward, journalists frequently interviewed Indian spokesmen and the event received international coverage.
 The Department of Justice then excluded the press from access to Wounded Knee.
 The Academy Awards ceremony was held in Hollywood, where the actor Marlon Brando, a supporter of AIM, asked Sacheen Littlefeather to speak at the Oscars on his behalf.
 He had been nominated for his performance in The Godfather and won.
 Littlefeather arrived in full Apache regalia and read his statement that, owing to the "poor treatment of Native Americans in the film industry," Brando would not accept the award.
 In interviews, she also talked about the Wounded Knee occupation.
-The event grabbed the attention of the US and the world media.
+The event grabbed the attention of the U.S. and the world media.
 The movement considered the Awards ceremony publicity, together with Wounded Knee, as a major event and public relations victory, as polls showed that Americans were sympathetic to the Indian cause.